Skip to content

 Project vs Retainer, Which is the Best Long-Term Video Strategy?

-Producing two new marketing videos every month, on a project-by-project basis, can become very expensive for a business.
+Producing two new marketing videos every month, on a project-by-project basis, can become expensive.
 Let’s break down the costs:

 – Hiring a professional videographer to shoot high-quality video can cost $2,000 – $3,000 per production day.
 For a 3-5 minute edited video, you’re looking at $3,000 – $5,000+ per video when including editing time.